MathieuDvv/IamMotivated/README.md

 - Node.js (v18 or higher)
 - npm or yarn
-- Claude API key
+- Claude API key (Optional if there is the other)
-- Deepseek API key
+- Deepseek API key (Optional if there is the other)

 ### Installation